neurospin/rql_download/doc/source/index.rst

 -----------
 This cube provides an :ref:`action button <views_ref>` which shows up if current rset is adaptable in IFSetAdapter or IEntityAdapter (adpaters also provided by this cube).
-This button allows to create a :ref:`CWSearch <schema_ref>` entity responsible to store filepath computed by the adapter from the entities in rset.
+This button creates a :ref:`CWSearch <schema_ref>` entity to store filepath computed by the adapter from the entities in result set.

-Then another process (which can be started automatically by cubicweb) can retrieve these CWSearch entities and show the stored filepaths via :ref:`sftp protocol and twisted server <twisted_ref>`.
-The authentication in this process is delegated to cubicweb.
+Then another process (that can be started automatically by Cubicweb) can retrieve these CWSearch entities and show the stored filepaths via :ref:`sftp protocol and twisted server <twisted_ref>`.
+The authentication in this process is delegated to Cubicweb.

-An other strategy consists in creating :ref:`Fuse virtual folders <fuse_ref>` to retrieve these CWSearch entities and show the stored filepaths. after some system administration, Such virtual folders can be accessed through classical server SFTP service.
+Another strategy consists of :ref:`Fuse virtual folders's <fuse_ref>` creation to retrieve these CWSearch entities and show the stored filepaths.
+After some system administration, such virtual folders can be accessed through a classical server SFTP service.
 The authentication in this case is delegated to the system.